segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **DeepLearning.AI:** [Generative AI For Everyone](https://www.coursera.org/learn/generative-ai-for-everyone)
 >
 This course, taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) is an excellent introduction to AI for anyone regardless of background.
-Andrew is a big deal in the AI community, like [three legendary Sannin](https://naruto.fandom.com/wiki/Sannin) level big.
+Andrew is a big deal in the AI community, like [three legendary Sannin](https://naruto.fandom.com/wiki/Sannin) big.
 As a co-founder of [Google Brain](https://en.wikipedia.org/wiki/Google_Brain), he played a role in building a division that went on to make many significant contributions to the field of AI.
 He also founded [DeepLearning.AI](https://www.deeplearning.ai/about/) and co-founded [Coursera](https://en.wikipedia.org/wiki/Coursera), the platform where you'll find his course.
 >
 > **Free or Paid:** Free to audit, paid to access graded materials and get a certificate of completion.
 {: .notice--primary}